-In December 2021, the Federal Reserve Bank of St Louis reported that as of August 2021, the seasonally-unadjusted unemployment rate for Jefferson County is at 3.2% down 2.7 percentage points from 5.9% in August 2020.
-By comparison, as of August 2021, the unemployment rate for the State of Missouri was 3.5% while August 2020 was 6.1%.
-The St Louis metropolitan statistical area which includes some Illinois counties was 4.2% as of August 2021 and 6.9% for the same period last year.
-The adjacent counties of St. Louis, Franklin, and Washington were reported at 3.7%, 3.2%, and 3.9% in August 2021, respectively.
-From a high of 10.6% in January 2010, the August 2021 United States civilian unemployment rate of 5.3% has increased since its pre-recession level (August 2007; 4.6%) due to the Covid pandemic.
+In April 2023, the Federal Reserve Bank of St Louis reported that as of August 2022, the seasonally-unadjusted unemployment rate for Jefferson County is at 2.8% down 1.2 percentage points from 4.0% in August 2021.
+By comparison, as of August 2022, the unemployment rate for the State of Missouri was 2.8% while August 2021 was 4.1%.
+The St Louis metropolitan statistical area which includes some Illinois counties was 3.3% as of August 2022 and 4.8% for the same period last year.
+The adjacent counties of St. Louis, Franklin, and Washington were reported at 3.0%, 2.7%, and 3.5% in August 2022, respectively.
+From a high of 14.7% in April 2020, the August 2022 United States civilian unemployment rate of 3.8% has decreased since its pre-recession level (August 2007; 4.6%) as unemployment began to stabilize in the post-Covid pandemic era.

-The residential real estate tax base for fiscal year 2021 showed an increase of approximately 12.9% over last year's levels.
+The residential real estate tax base for fiscal year 2022 showed an increase of approximately 0.86% over last year's levels.
 The City's residential stock, geographic location and variety of services have kept real estate marketable.
 Although the City is close to being built-out, newer projects still underway include the development of 144 residential units called Henley Wood subdivision and expansion of the Strawberry Ridge subdivision called The Enclave at Strawberry Ridge to include 12 villas.
-The appraised value of commercial real estate within the City increased 0.43% during the same period.
+The appraised value of commercial real estate within the City increased 0.40% during the same period.
 The potential for further retail and industrial development remains favorable, the number of existing commercial vacancies and corresponding days dormant has increased in older developments.

 The City's revenue structure relies primarily on sales taxes and gross receipts utility taxes.
 Utility tax receipts from the electric, gas, and cable companies continue to hold even or increase at a modest rate.
 A continued dip in telecommunications gross receipts tax has been attributed to changes in telecom marketing strategies and a shift by consumers to mobile services over landline services.
-City general sales tax receipts for fiscal year 2021 were higher than last year with an increase of 8.58% compared to 2020.
-After factoring in the EATS pass-through payments for the TIF projects and economic development set-aside, the City's net general sales tax receipts were 8.88% over the net tax for the prior fiscal year.
-We have projected a 3.0% increase in gross sales tax for fiscal year 2022 and will re-evaluate as the fiscal year progresses.
+City general sales tax receipts for fiscal year 2022 were higher than last year with an increase of 6.07% compared to 2021.
+After factoring in the EATS pass-through payments for the TIF projects and economic development set-aside, the City's net general sales tax receipts were 5.56% over the net tax for the prior fiscal year.
+We have projected a 3.0% increase in gross sales tax for fiscal year 2023 and will re-evaluate as the fiscal year progresses.